Wonders of Illinois

 The central business district of Chicago with the headquarters of many large companies.
 Here are located numerous monuments of architecture – some of the earliest skyscrapers in the world, many skyscrapers in several historical styles of the 20th century, opulent movie theatres, and other buildings.

 One of the world’s largest and most exciting aquariums.
 It was opened in 1930 and hosts some 32 thousand animals of some 1500 species.
-The façade of the aquarium has a Neo-Classicist façade that is characteristic of many American museums.
+The façade of aquarium has a Neo-Classicist façade that is characteristic of many American museums.

 A complex of buildings that is dominated by two round towers – 179 m tall apartment buildings, each with 65 floors.
 Constructed in 1968.
 The construction of this “city in the city” started the reversal in the development of American cities from the suburbs back to the center.

 Historical skyscraper in Art Deco style.
 The massive building is 184 m tall and has 44 floors.
-It is topped with an enormous statue of Ceres – goddess of agriculture.
+It is topped with an enormous statue of Ceres – the goddess of agriculture.
 The building was constructed in 1930 and has many beautiful architectural details and artworks.

 A beautiful movie theatre that was built in 1925.
 This ornate structure has been built in a mix of architectural styles and has the largest interior volume of all movie palaces in the United States.
 The interior of the main hall is breathtaking.